shoprunback/openflow/README.md

 ## Example

 To use OpenFlow, you need to define a `fetch()` function.
-This function will fetch the data from the source of your choice.
+This function will fetch the data from the source of your choice (CSV, Database).
 In this example, the source will be this [CSV file](https://raw.githubusercontent.com/fivethirtyeight/data/master/bechdel/movies.csv) containing a list of movies.

 > The `fetch()` function has to return a **pandas.Dataframe** instance.